engineerbaz/AWS-Cloud-Knowledge/README.md

 This repository is for knowledge sharing purpose covering Amazon Web Services (AWS)

-Amazon Web Services (AWS) is a collection of various Cloud Computing services and applications that offers flexible, reliable, easy-to-use, and cost-effective solutions.
+**Amazon Web Services** ([AWS](https://aws.amazon.com/what-is-aws/?nc1=f_cc)) is a collection of various Cloud Computing services and applications that offers flexible, reliable, easy-to-use, and cost-effective solutions.

-# AWS Cloud (Amazon Web Services)
+# AWS Cloud

 ## Table of Content